 - Pack your bag.
-Make sure your books, papers, laptop, keys and anything else you need (sunglasses? umbrella?) for tomorrow are packed up and waiting by the front door.
-The more you do when you’re wide awake, the less you’ll forget tomorrow morning.
+Make sure your books, papers, laptop, headphones, keys, and anything else you need (sunglasses or umbrella?) for tomorrow are packed up and waiting by the front door.
+The more you do when you're wide awake, the less you'll forget tomorrow morning.

 - Charge your devices.
-Laptop, tablet, phone—make sure they’re powered up for tomorrow.
+Laptop, tablet, phone—make sure they're powered up.

 - Pick an outfit.
 With the forecast in mind, you know whether to dress for sun, rain, snow, hot temperatures, or cold.
 Build from there, from shoes on up.
 (Now is the time to realize you don't have any clean socks and adjust accordingly).
 Put everything on a hook on your bedroom door or over a chair.

 - Move your alarm across the room.
-It’s way too easy to stop Alexa’s wake-up call from the comfort of your cozy bed.
-Instead, set an old-school digital clock or your phone to at least 30 minutes before you need to leave the house (you’re kidding yourself if you think you can get ready faster), then put it at least four feet from your mattress.
-When it goes off in the a.m., you’ll be forced to get out of bed to turn it off ... and from there, it’s just a tiny stumble to the bathroom to wash up and start your routine.
+It's way too easy to hit snooze from the comfort of your cozy bed.
+Instead, set an old-school digital clock or your phone to at least 30 minutes before you need to leave the house, then put it at least 4 feet from your mattress.
+When it goes off in the morning, you'll be forced to get out of bed to turn it off.
+You're just a tiny stumble to the bathroom away from washing up and starting your routine.

 RELATED: 39 Good Morning Quotes to Start Your Day